openshift-labs/lab-tekton-pipelines/README.md

 By default, users are presented with the terminal, which contains (among other things) an authenticated ``oc`` client.

 ## Deleting the Workshop

+WARNING: Homeroom is EOL and not supported outside RHPDS.

 To delete the spawner and any active sessions, including projects, run: